Pilot Gabrielle Adelman and Photographer Kenneth Adelman prepare to depart for Point Reyes.

 In 2015 we replaced the Nikon D800E camera with a D810.
 The D810 has improved noise and over the D800E, and gives us more latitude when working in the few areas of the coast that are under shadow in the afternoons.

 These photographs were taken from a Robinson R44, flown by my wife, Gabrielle Adelman.
 The helicopter was flown southeast-bound along the coast at altitudes ranging from 150 to 2000ft, but typically 500-700ft, depending on the terrain, detail, and air traffic control constraints.
-The port-side rear door was removed, giving the photographer an unobstructed view of the coast.
+To give the photographer an unobstructed view of the coast, originally the port-side rear door was removed.
+The newer cameras are more self-contained, and did not require an empty seat next to the pilot to hold the computer equipment, so starting in 2019 we shot through the port-side forward door instead.
+This allowed the photographer to do more of the flying and assist with the radio calls and navigation, reducing the fatigue on the left seat pilot.

 The camera was hand-held to allow the photographer to correct for motion of the helicopter.
 The image frames are approximately half-overlapping, meaning the shutter was depressed when the image had moved halfway across the viewfinder.
 For various reasons, we made more than one pass over certain areas.
 A sort algorithm is applied to the data to merge the photographs from multiple passes into a continuous coastline.

-From left to right -- Jim Cheatham (deceased) formerly of Verticare Helicopters, Frank Robinson (retired) formerly of the Robinson Helicopter Company, Kenneth & Gabrielle Adelman
+From left to right -- Jim Cheatham (deceased) formerly of Verticare Helicopters, Frank Robinson (deceased) founder of the Robinson Helicopter Company, Kenneth & Gabrielle Adelman

 This project will never be complete.
 We hope to photograph the area around the Vandenberg AFB as soon as possible.
 We will re-photograph portions of the coastline every few years, so that historical data is available for research and enforcement purposes.